UIUC-iSchool-DataStories/is457_fall2024/week11/lecture11p2.md

  * Hybrid

 notes:
-recall we discussed this 2 weeks before spring break at the very end of class
+recall we discussed this ~2 weeks ago with our Framing Devices lecture, and we touched on this in Prof. McDowell's Storyboarding lecture.

 We had a discussion about framing devices -- i.e. how we "set the stage" for our listener/viewer to engage with our data story